cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 Do refer to my exploit.py script in the Exercise folder.

 You may also use the binary for vulnserver.exe as well.

+## Additional notes of SEH

+### More explaination about exception occurring!
+When an exception occurs, ntdll!KiUserExceptionDispatcher is called.